fanbandan/RobotTrace/doc/README.md

-We will put our documentation output here! i.e. the doxygen output from our matlab files.
+# Documentation

+All additional documentation output will be placed here!